kf106/blockchain-games/README.md

     ./bank-run.sh

 This starts a local webserver.
-See http://localhost:5000/admin for the admin panel.
-Signup information for players is at http://localhost:5000/
+See http://localhost:5000/admin for the high-tech admin panel.

-To run the player client, execute:
+To run the player client for the first time, see the signup information at http://localhost:5000/ or if you're restarting the player client just execute:

      ./client-run.sh